WildFeedback: Aligning LLMs With In-situ User Interactions And Feedback: SAT and DSAT

 \subsection{SAT and DSAT Annotation}

+\paragraph{Human-ChatGPT Agreements.} We randomly sampled 50 multi-turn conversations, totaling over 500 utterances, and assigned 4 expert annotators to perform the same classification task.
+Each conversation was annotated by at least 2 annotators, resulting in a final Cohen's Kappa agreement of $\kappa = 0.70$ for SAT and $\kappa = 0.54$ for DSAT.
+For human annotation, we utilized a web-based annotation tool named Potato \citep{pei2022potato}.
+The interface is shown in Figure \ref{fig:annotation}.
+After completing the annotations, the annotators reviewed and discussed any disagreements, resolving conflicts to establish a ground truth test set of 50 conversations.
 GPT-4's performances on SAT and DSAT classification can be found in table \ref{tab:sat_classification}.
 GPT-4 demonstrates strong performance in classifying SAT (satisfaction) signals, with high accuracy at 91.7\% and balanced precision and recall, both around 73\%.
 The Cohen's Kappa of 68.5\% reflects substantial agreement with human annotators.
 For DSAT (dissatisfaction) signals, GPT-4 achieves a precision of 83.3\%, with a recall of 48.4\%, leading to an F1 score of 61.2\% and a Cohen's Kappa of 50.4\%.
 These metrics indicate that GPT-4 is effective at recognizing both SAT and DSAT signals.
-For human annotation, we utilized a web-based annotation tool named Potato \citep{pei2022potato}.
-The interface is shown in Figure \ref{fig:annotation}.